 Protect Our Health and Safety: No Funding Cuts for the EPA!

-The deadline for Congress to pass a spending bill that funds our government is January 19th, so we need your help now to ensure that funding for the EPA is protected.
+With the March 23 deadline rapidly approaching, we need your help now to ensure that funding for the EPA is protected.
 Here is a reminder of where we are in the process, and most importantly, what we need from you.